kitnil/awesome/README.md

 - [lefthook](https://github.com/evilmartians/lefthook) - Fast and powerful Git hooks manager for any type of projects.
 - [sish](https://github.com/antoniomika/sish) - HTTP(S)/WS(S)/TCP Tunnels to localhost using only SSH.
 - [octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
-- [tfsec](https://github.com/tfsec/tfsec) - 🔒🌍 Security scanner for your Terraform code
+- [tfsec](https://github.com/aquasecurity/tfsec) - 🔒🌍 Security scanner for your Terraform code
 - [submariner](https://github.com/submariner-io/submariner) - Connect all your Kubernetes clusters, no matter where they are in the world.
 - [crfs](https://github.com/google/crfs) - CRFS: Container Registry Filesystem
 - [red](https://github.com/antonmedv/red) - Terminal log analysis tools
 - [conftest](https://github.com/open-policy-agent/conftest) - Write tests against structured configuration data using the Open Policy Agent Rego query language
 - [free-gophers-pack](https://github.com/MariaLetta/free-gophers-pack) - ✨ This pack of 100+ gopher pictures and elements will help you to build own design of almost anything related to Go Programming Language: presentations, posts in blogs or social media, courses, videos and many, many more.
-- [trivy](https://github.com/aquasecurity/trivy) - A Simple and Comprehensive Vulnerability Scanner for Container Images, Git Repositories and Filesystems.
-Suitable for CI
+- [trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues
 - [script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go
 - [gopeed-core](https://github.com/monkeyWie/gopeed-core) - A fast download client,support HTTP&P2P.
 - [sshcode](https://github.com/cdr/sshcode) - Run VS Code on any server over SSH.